Yasmin-FY/llm-safety-silencing/README.md

 Precondition failures refer to fundamental flaws or gaps in the general design.
 These are issues that exist already before any user has interacted with the LLM.

 1. **Training-data Quality or Contamination**
 The open-to-the-public LLM is able to provide information that it should not indiscriminately publicly share.
-This indicates that either the training data is poorly curated or, a less likely but arising concern, that it's poisoned.
-There is a growing risk that a bad actor with resources could poison the training data used by LLMs to reshape their interpretation of their safety rules.
+This indicates that the training data is poorly curated.

     Additionaly large-scale datasets, even when curated, inevitably contain:
     * Emotionally intense dialogue